People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

 - Get out in the field with your sales team and meet customers face to face

-In sum, treat people the way they want to be treated (not the way you want to be treated).
+In sum, treat people how they want to be treated (not the way you want to be treated).
 You might be wondering: why alter “do unto others as you would have them do unto you”?
 Let me explain.

-If we do marketing and lead nurturing the way we want, it may not matter to the person we hope to positively influence with our help.
+If we do marketing and lead nurturing the way we want, it may not matter to the person we hope to influence our help positively.
 Again it’s about them, not us.
-Marketing (i.e. lead nurturing) isn’t something you do to people.
+Marketing (i.e., lead nurturing) isn’t something you do to people.
 It’s something you do for people.